 are promoted here.
 The main

-environment, preparing the codebase for production release.
+a staging or User Acceptance Testing (UAT) environment, preparing the codebase for production release.

 dev